 First called "White Oak Flats," the town was renamed in 1856 for the post office in Radford Gatlin's general store.
-By the 1900's, the logging industry moved into the area bringing jobs and growth.
-In Great Smoky Mountains National Park opened, this sleepy village became a resort town known for arts, attractions, and it gorgeous scenery that steals the show.
+By the 1900s, the lodging industry moved into the area bringing jobs and growth.
+When Great Smoky Mountains National park opened, this sleepy village became a resort town known today for arts, attractions, and its gorgeous scenery that steals the show.

 Arrowmont School of Arts and Crafts